Cargo Fraud Prevention

 3PL / ForwarderEnd-to-end visibility; identity verification at every handoffContract enforcement; payment-flow control across multi-party chains

-Many operators assume their cargo policy covers fictitious pickup and double-brokering losses.
+Most operators assume their cargo policy covers fictitious pickup and double-brokering losses.
 That assumption is increasingly wrong.

-Who owns this defense at your company?
+Who owns this at your company?

 Next step